 Bhavisha Oza, Director of Digital Marketing at Genesys, says that LinkedIn was the obvious choice for their ABM strategy:

 The typical third-party online publishers and social platforms we’ve worked with did not offer ABM demand gen. LinkedIn, with its massive professional network, was unique, as it offered an ABM program targeting IT and support functions, our core buyer personas.

 In addition to using LinkedIn Account Targeting, Genesys also layered on demographic targeting (by job function) to further focus their Sponsored Content campaigns:

 Genesys achieved an average CTR of 0.43% for IT professionals and 0.47% for support personnel in just one quarter – both well above LinkedIn’s minimum benchmarks of .30% for Sponsored Content and .010% for text ads.
 Also, 60% of all leads generated were marketing captured leads or net new leads.

 With such a large professional network, LinkedIn is uniquely qualified to be your ABM assistant.
 And with features like LinkedIn Account Targeting, Sponsored Content, and Sponsored InMail, LinkedIn account based marketing is sure to effectively revamp your overall advertising strategy.

-Keep in mind, though, that establishing a great post-click experience is just as important as the ads themselves.
-Use our comprehensive reference guide to optimize your LinkedIn ads, and combine that with 100% customizable landing pages made with Instapage.
+Keep in mind, though, that establishing a great post-click landing page is just as important as the ads themselves.
+Use our comprehensive reference guide to optimize your LinkedIn ads, and combine that with 100% customizable post-click landing pages made with Instapage.
 Together, you’ll find yourself with a high-converting account-based advertising strategy.